 I could write one giant gardening book with everything you need to know about growing every type of fruit and vegetable.
 It would be 500 pages long, cost you $60, and weigh a ton.
 You would never read it.
 Too big, too heavy, too hard to find anything in it.
 Too much about plants you don’t even want to grow.

-Instead, The Food Garden will be a series of short and subject-specific books – each one jam-packed with the exact info you personally are looking for.
+Instead, The Food Garden will be a series of short and subject-specific how-to vegetable gardening books – each one jam-packed with the exact info you personally are looking for.
+(Every food gardener is different – we all have different tastes and goals).
 You just pick which instalments fit with what you intend to do.
 Cheaper, more convenient, and more user-friendly!

 Here’s how The Food Garden works:

 Volume 1 is what I call the “Bible.”
-You definitely should read this one, no matter what kind of vegetable gardening you plan on doing.
+You definitely should read this one, no matter what kind of fruit or vegetable gardening you plan on doing.

 There’s a lot of general stuff you need to know to grow plants successfully.
 (And by “successfully” I don’t mean simply keeping them alive.
 I mean having your plants thrive to the point that you actually get a worthwhile harvest from them.
 Because that is what the actual point of veggie gardening is).